|

 the T-41H process had been applied.

 Most tooling produced after 1996 exhibits rockwells in the range of 46-50Rc.
 This casting is very representative of what you might expect regarding surface finish on your casting.
-Please be aware that the amount of topography on the surface has no relationship to the degree or depth of compressive stress that was induced.
-In actuality the highest degree of

 compression for a specific tool steel is induced when there is no topography.
-This has been confirmed by processing test coupon samples of H-13 steel which were subsequently ferritic-nitro carburized prior to

 MetaLLife with T-41H.
 Even though these steel surfaces were extremely hard (70+ Rc) and had no topography, our